If you are at immediate

 If you are not satisfied with the way your complaint was handled you can contact:

-The Department of Health and Human Services (DHHS) provides, funds and regulates a range of services to people throughout Victoria.
+The Department of Families, Fairness and Housing (DFFH) provides, funds and regulates a range of services to people throughout Victoria.
 The Department aims to enhance and protect the health and wellbeing of all Victorians, in particular vulnerable groups and those most in need, by providing through its direct and indirect programs high quality services in a range of areas including:

-DHHS welcome your complaints, comments and suggestions as they help DHHS improve our services.
+DFFH welcome your complaints, comments and suggestions as they help DFFH improve our services.

 Complaints can be verbal or in writing.